How I Organized My Messy Pantry Using These 8 EASY Strategies!

 7. Use storage baskets to separate snacks and small items.

 I created a kid zone with all snacks and open chip bags.
-This way, they can grab and go as needed, and everything is corralled into one spot.
-This is so much cleaner and easier then keeping snacks in original packaging floating around the pantry.
+This way they can grab and go as needed, and everything is corralled into one spot.
+This is so much cleaner and easier than keeping snacks in original packaging floating around the pantry.

 Hip Tip: Chip clips from Dollar tree are super handy and inexpensive!
 You can also re-purpose the clips from pant hangers into chip clips as another frugal idea.
 See tip #16 on this post.

 8. Take 10 minutes at the end of each day to tidy up.

 This has been huge for me, and it makes all the difference so I don’t get overwhelmed.
 Even just wiping up the counter and shelving – and making sure miscellaneous things are put away at the end of the day – is so helpful!